Drain an account

 amount parameter of the

-In the following example, the account we want to empty is not yet revealed.
+In the following example, we have not revealed the account that we want to empty.
 We need to keep in mind that there are fees related to a reveal operation.
-This is why we are subtracting 1420 mutez from the balance as it will be used as reveal fees.
+We are subtracting 374 mutez from the balance to cover reveal fees.

-If the account to drain has already been revealed, you must not subtract this amount (1420 mutez) from the balance.
+If the account to drain has already been revealed, you must not subtract the reveal fee from the balance.

 Draining originated accounts (KT1)